SwordYork/MachineLearning/README.md

-MachineLearning
+Machine Learning
 ===============

-octave  algorithm for some machine learning problems.
+Algorithm for some machine learning problems.